1. What is the basic requirement for undertaking as Leading Organiser (LO)?

 4. Is there any sponsorship fund available from the Government for Leading Organiser (LO) to organise the Category event?

 Yes.
-A sponsorship of $230,000 at maximum is available for each LO to organise its Category event of HKICT Awards 2021 on the areas such as manpower, equipment and promotion.
+A sponsorship of $250,000 at maximum for each edition is available for each LO to organise its Category event of HKICT Awards 2024 and 2025 on the areas such as manpower, equipment and promotion.
 Detailed scope as well as terms and conditions for using the sponsorship fund can be found in the Request for Proposal and Proposal Form which are available from the Secretariat Office of the HKICT Awards.

 5. Is there any venue available for holding Category Awards Presentation Ceremony if a Leading Organiser (LO) has difficulty in finding a suitable location?